ShadeLab/RhizobiaPanGenome/README.md

 - rRNA, glnII, gltA, dnaK, rpoA: 250
 - rRNA, recA, glnII, gltA, dnaK, rpoA: 250

 All 6 genes can be used with only a loss of 14 from the total of 264 genomes.
-Including more genomes will mean more loss due to shortness in the MEGA processing but this isn't a big enough reason to disclude any of the genes.

-geneout.fasta files were reduced to only genes included in the 250 common genomes.
-These were labeled as genecon.fasta.
+I expect to lose a greater number of genomes in MEGA processing than before due to the increase of genes but the end genome total should be higher and with 6 genes instead of 3. *gene*out.fasta files were reduced to only genes included in the 250 common genomes.
+These were labeled as *gene*con.fasta.